xaptum/xtt-spec/draft-xaptum-xtt.md

 XTT consists of three primary components:

-- An identity provisioning protocol ({{identity-provisioning-protocol}}) used by the device to request an identity from the server and establish a long-term shared secret.
+- An identity provisioning protocol ({{identity-provisioning-protocol}}) used by the device to request an identity from the server and declare a long-term public key to be used to authenticate.

 - A session establishment protocol ({{session-establishment-protocol}}) that (TODO) (1 par.) describe this protocol